aeirola/react-native-svg-asset-plugin/README.md

 No dependencies outside of NPM.
 Uses [sharp](https://github.com/lovell/sharp) for SVG rasterization.

 Requires React Native version 0.57 or later to work.
+Expo not supported, instead you might want to use [react-native-svg-transformer](https://github.com/kristerkari/react-native-svg-transformer).

 ### Configuration